Rikj000/MoniGoMani/VERYQUICKSTART_FREQTRADE.md

 **<span style="color:darkorange">WARNING:</span> MoniGoMani should always be [re-optimized](https://github.com/Rikj000/MoniGoMani/blob/main/MGM_DOCUMENTATION.md#how-to-optimize-monigomani) unless you really know what you are doing when manually allocating parameters!**
 **I strongly recommended to [re-optimize](https://github.com/Rikj000/MoniGoMani/blob/main/MGM_DOCUMENTATION.md#how-to-optimize-monigomani) your own copy of MoniGoMani while thinking logically, don't follow your computer blindly!**

-**<span style="color:blue">TIP:</span> Native installation is faster/better then a Docker VM, but Docker is easier to install**
+**<span style="color:blue">TIP:</span> Native installation is recommended since MoniGoMani sometimes requires a specific Freqtrade commit.
+It's also faster/better than a Docker VM, but Docker is easier to install**

 # Very Quick Start (From Source Code):
 *Need a more detailed guide?
 Checkout the [**Official Freqtrade Installation Guide**](https://www.freqtrade.io/en/latest/installation/)!*

 1) Install [Git](https://git-scm.com/downloads)
+2) Install [jq](https://stedolan.github.io/jq/) (command-line JSON processor)
-2) Open a terminal window and navigate to where you want to put `Freqtrade`
+3) Open a terminal window and navigate to where you want to put `freqtrade`
-3) Type `git clone https://github.com/freqtrade/freqtrade.git` to clone the Freqtrade repo
+4) Type `git clone https://github.com/freqtrade/freqtrade.git` to clone the Freqtrade repo
+5) Type `cd freqtrade`
-4) Type `git checkout remotes/origin/develop` to switch to the development branch (MoniGoMani often uses some of the latest versions of Freqtrade)
+6) Type `git checkout remotes/origin/develop` to switch to the development branch (MoniGoMani often uses some of the latest versions of Freqtrade)
-5) Type `./setup.sh -i` to install Freqtrade from scratch
+7) Type `./setup.sh -i` to install Freqtrade from scratch
-6) Type `source ./.env/bin/activate` to activate your virtual environment (Needs to be done every time you open the terminal)
+8) Type `source ./.env/bin/activate` to activate your virtual environment (Needs to be done every time you open the terminal)
-7) *(Type `./setup.sh -u` to update freqtrade with git pull)*
+9) *(Type `./setup.sh -u` to update freqtrade with git pull)*
-8) *(Type `./setup.sh -r` to hard reset the branch)*
+10) *(Type `./setup.sh -r` to hard reset the branch)*
-9) [Download](https://github.com/Rikj000/MoniGoMani/releases) the latest `MoniGoMani` release and unzip it in the `Freqtrade` folder.
+11) [Download](https://github.com/Rikj000/MoniGoMani/releases) the latest `MoniGoMani` release and unzip it in the `Freqtrade` folder.
 Or clone the `main` branch through git & copy the files over.
-10) Type `freqtrade install-ui` to install FreqUI
+12) Type `freqtrade install-ui` to install FreqUI
-11) Follow step 3 from the *Very Quick Start (With Docker)* below
+13) Follow step 3 from the *Very Quick Start (With Docker)* below

 That's it you successfully set up Freqtrade natively, connected to Telegram, with FreqUI!
 You can now start using `MoniGoManiHyperStrategy` for hyperopting/backtesting/dry/live-running!
 Congratulations :partying_face: